-"Planned maintenance is maintenance organized and carried out with forethought, control and the use of records to a predetermined plan."
+"Planned maintenance is maintenance organised and carried out with forethought, control and the use of records to a predetermined plan."

 The first step to creating an Asset Management Plan is to understand the current condition of the buildings.
 This information is provided through a detailed Condition Survey carried out by a Chartered Surveyor.

-At Metcalfe Briggs Surveyors we take a Condition Survey as the basis to construct an AMP.
-We use our knowledge of building materials and construction processes to schedule the maintenance required and when – an Asset Management Plan.
+At Metcalfe Briggs Surveyors we take a Condition Survey as the basis to construct an Asset Management Plan.
+We use our knowledge of building materials and construction processes to schedule the maintenance required and when.

 Metcalfe Briggs Chartered Surveyors takes a methodical approach to this work.
 Experience, scrutiny and attention to detail at every stage will provide quality information for later use.
-It is not a tick-box exercise, each AMP is tailored specifically to the buildings involved.
+It is not a tick-box exercise, each Asset Management Plan is tailored specifically to the buildings involved.

 Metcalfe Briggs Surveyors works with clients throughout London, Kent & Essex and have a wide portfolio of surveying services.